nesi/hpc_training/_lessons/maui-and-mahuika/02-accessing.md

 You will learn:

-* how to setup two factor authentication
+* how to set up two factor authentication
 * how to login to the machines